JakubZojdzik/prepare_oi_project/README.md

 ## Features

-- Create's all cpp files you nedd
+- Create's all cpp files you need
 - Create's all files necessary for testing your program
 - All boring stuff for you
 - You don't waste your valuable time